Geoid: Relationship to mass density

-The surface of the geoid is higher than the reference ellipsoid wherever there is a positive gravity anomaly (mass excess) and lower than the reference ellipsoid wherever there is a negative gravity anomaly (mass deficit).
+The surface of the geoid is higher than the reference ellipsoid wherever there is a positive gravity anomaly or negative disturbing potential (mass excess) and lower than the reference ellipsoid wherever there is a negative gravity anomaly or positive disturbing potential (mass deficit).

 This relationship can be understood by recalling that gravity potential is defined so that it has negative values and is inversely proportional to distance from the body.

 So, while a mass excess will strengthen the gravity acceleration, it will decrease the gravity potential.
 As a consequence, the geoid's defining equipotential surface will be found displaced away from the mass excess.

 Analogously, a mass deficit will weaken the gravity pull but will increase the geopotential at a given distance, causing the geoid to move towards the mass deficit.

-The presence of a localized inclusion in the background medium will rotate the gravity acceleration vectors slightly towards and away a denser or lighter body, respectively, causing a dimple or a bump in the equipotential surface.
+The presence of a localized inclusion in the background medium will rotate the gravity acceleration vectors slightly towards or away from a denser or lighter body, respectively, causing a bump or dimple in the equipotential surface.

-The largest absolute deviation can be found in the "Indian Ocean geoid low".
+The largest absolute deviation can be found in the Indian Ocean Geoid Low, 106 meters below the average sea level.